iPhone 5c vs Moto G full review

 Budget smartphones are undoubtedly improving, and here Android comes into the limelight.
 As the top of the market has become saturated with iPhones, Windows Phones and premium Androids from Samsung, Sony and their ilk, opportunities of growth have appeared at the bottom of the market.
 There are plenty of potential smartphone customers who want email, web-browsing and Facebook on their handsets, and would be prepared to pay £150 or less to get it.

 Apple is unlikely to ever dip its toes into these murky waters.
 In its post-Steve Jobs II era Apple is a resolutely premium product maker.
 It makes great devices for those who can afford them, believing that true value can be found in longevity and quality.
 But in 2013 Apple did make one concession to the budget phone market.
 It offered customers a cheaper alternative to the then-flagship iPhone 5S in the form of the iPhone 5C, which is still available to buy from Apple today starting at £459.
-(See iPhone 5S vs iPhone 5C comparison review for more on the differences between Apple's two phones.)

 The iPhone 5C is, in essence, a rebadged version of the iPhone 5.
 It's not a budget phone, but it is the cheapest iPhone you can buy.
 So in the interests of understanding better how the iPhone 5C fits into the market in 2015, we compared it to the newest generation of one of our favourite true budget handsets.
 Cheaper doesn't always mean better – in fact rarely does it.
 But what does the extra £160 get you when you choose the iPhone 5C over the Moto G?